equal8888/JSONtool/readme.md

 # TEXT TO JSON tool...
 I guess 🤔

-what you can do is to type stuff and see it as a auto formatted json && Json+Base64 file format.
+what you can do is to type json and see it as a auto formatted Json+Base64 file format.
 Also can be previewed/seen on live-action inside the website
 <br>
 <br>
 <img src="https://drive.google.com/uc?id=1FGX_fxGTIWIf3lnlMd4TKh4LMXk1UkdY" width="auto"/>